AlexMercedCoder/GuideToBecomingACoder/ruby.md

 ## Trouble Shooting Notes

 - Make sure to install some system to manage virtual environments, the Pycharm IDE can handle this for you making managing python projects much easier.

+- If you like Ruby but need more speed try Crystal, a language with Ruby like syntax but is compiled and typed making for faster and more scalable applications.